 • Understand the metaphysical and epistemological frameworks in which practical, revolutionary ideas were historically developed in modernity and postmodernity

 Course Details: What is modernity?
-The historical context of the Renaissance and early modern era; Renaissance humanism: Erasmus and More; Francis Bacon, Essays; Pascal and Jansenism; Locke on theory and practice; John Stuart Mill and utilitarianism; Mary Wollstonecraft; Rousseau, Kant, Hegel; Nietzsche on God and morality; Marx; Heidegger and the Twentieth Century; What is Postmodernity?
+The historical context of the Renaissance and early modern era; Renaissance humanism: Erasmus and More; Francis Bacon, Essays; Pascal and Jansenism; Locke on theory and practice; John Stuart Mill and utilitarianism; Mary Wollstonecraft; Rousseau, Kant, Hegel; Nietzsche on God and morality; Marx; Existentialism; What is Postmodernity?

 Image: 19th century philosopher Friedrich Nietzsche, by Gustav-Adolf Schultze (d.
 1897) [Public domain], via Wikimedia Commons